Expert Advice On Improving Your Home

 • Heat pump: Heat pumps move warm and cool air between your house and outside.
 They don't make their own heating and cooling, so they work best in more mild climates and may not be as effective during Claremont's hot summers.

-• Packaged heating and air: Packaged HVAC systems work best in smaller homes.
-They consist of a single combined heating and air conditioning unit, commonly located in a basement or attic.
-This unit is typically compact, cost-effective, and straightforward to maintain.
+• Packaged heating and air: Packaged HVAC systems are good for smaller houses.
+Packaged systems consist of a single heating and cooling unit that's normally located in an attic or basement.
+This unit tends to be compact, efficient, and easy to maintain.

 HVAC maintenance prices differ based on the specific services required.
 HVAC systems can be complicated and potentially require several different services.
 Costs for typical jobs are as follows: